Summer is here, and that means fun in the sun for us and our four-legged family members.

-If your cat goes out and does drink from your pool, best to get a pool alarm that will alert you if anyone or anything falls into your pool.
+If your cat goes out and does drink from your pool, then it’s best to get a pool alarm that will alert you if anyone or anything falls into your pool.

 5. Be Mindful Of Thunderstorms And Fireworks

 Summertime, depending on where you live, also means afternoon thunderstorms and holiday fireworks.
-Many pets are frightened of loud noises and these events trigger severe anxiety and stress.
+Many pets are frightened by loud noises, and these events trigger severe anxiety and stress.